Ahad-M72/Univariate_Normality_Tests/README.md

 Many parametric tests in statistical software require normality as a crucial assumption.
 Here is the code for the Python environment to conduct normality tests, including measures of skewness and kurtosis, and the coefficient of variation for univariate normality tests.
 # CSV Coefficient of Variation Calculator

-These script calculates the coefficient of variation (CV), Skewness and Kurtosis for each numeric column in a given CSV file.
+This script calculates the coefficient of variation (CV) for each numeric column in a given CSV file.

 ## Features